henri/add2pinboard/README.md

 I have found a project 'pinboard-cli' which seems to be a CLI for everything but adding.
 I found that after starting this project.
-Maybe a next step is to just fork that and add some additional functionality like the ability to add
+Maybe a next step is to just fork that and add some additional functionality like the ability to add bookmarks.
+In the event you are just wanting to access rather than add bookmarks take a [look](https://github.com/badboy/pinboard-cli).

 IMPORTANT NOTE : This tool can cause data destruction as for a specific URL it will overwite tags, description and title!